RAILFAN GUIDES of the U.S.

 The second railroad of

-Baltimore, the Baltimore and Susquehana, came through here in 1831-32 heading to York and
+Baltimore, the Baltimore and Susquehanna, came through here in 1831-32 heading to York and

 Harrisburg.
 The railroad was re-organized as the Northern Central Rwy

-after a really bad accident in Ruxton/Riderwood killed 35 people, and the B&S. They also built the Greenspring Branch, which the Western
+after a really bad accident in Ruxton/Riderwood killed 35 people, and the B&S

 Maryland used in the beginning before they had their own route out of the city.